cspwcspw/TinyBombe/Quick Start Guide.md

 2. Now the "aha!" part.
 Each wire in the machine represents an hypothesis about how symbols are cross-steckered (plugged up).
 So the wire A.e represents the hypothesis that A is plugged to E.
+When the wire is lit, it says "we believe this hypothesis to be true".
-When all wires in a bus are lit, or if more than one is lit, it represents a contradiction.
+But when all the wires in a bus are lit, or if more than one is lit, it represents a contradiction.
 A cannot be steckered to B and also steckered to C at the same time.
-So Bombe can reject most wheel settings.
+So Bombe can reject most wheel settings. that light up too many wires in a bus, leading to a contradiction.
 But when the Bombe stops, it gives us the starting point for the possible plugboard plugs.

-3. From the diagram, in the A bus, any choice of steckering for A creates contradictions (more than one lit wire) except the case if A is steckered to E. Then we look at the other buses, and find B,C,F,H are not steckered: they map to themselves.
+3. From the diagram, in the A bus, any choice of steckering for A creates contradictions (more than one lit wire) except the case if A is steckered to E. Then we look at the other buses, and find B,C,F,H are not steckered, or self-steckered: they map to themselves.
 But D and G are mutually interchanged with a plug.

 So we enter the plugs "AE DG"